 The Tatars and the Republic of Tatarstan

-The Tatars is an ethnic group who speak the Tatar tongue (Turkic language family) and have a culture, customs and traditions that differ from Russian.
+The Tatars, an ethnic group, who speak the Tatar tongue (Altaic, Turkic language family) and have a culture, customs and traditions that differ from Russian.
 The majority of Tatars practice Islam.

 There are over 8 million Tatars live around the world, majority of whom (more than 7 million) reside in Russian Federation.
 Although the Tatars are scattered across large areas – and many find themselves ethnic minorities in various republics in the Russian Federation –the Republic of Tatarstan with its capital in Kazan, is a central focus of Tatar culture, crafts and lifestyle.